awjudd/blog-topics/README.md

 Pending:
  - Use of Scalar Valued functions on tables (don't do it)
  - Partition Swapping - Non Clustered Indexes
- - Sites that allow you to format code/xml cleanly with the press of a button

 Done:
  - AdventureWorks